-UKCAT Test Guide: 4 Secrets to UKCAT Success 2021
+UKCAT/UCAT Test Guide: 4 Secrets to UKCAT Success 2023

 Interested in medicine or dentistry?
-Then you need to be prepared for the UKCAT test.
+Then you need to be prepared for the UKCAT test (also now known as the UCAT test).
 Keep reading for pro tips, advice and strategies to help you prepare for (and pass) the UKCAT admissions exam.

 In this free UKCAT test guide we will show you:

-- 4 secrets to succeeding on the UKCAT test
+- 4 secrets to succeeding on the UKCAT/UCAT test

 - Practice example questions and simple steps on how to get these right